Take the Challenge. Change the World.

 The Chair and co-Chairs will hold a joint session where up to a maximum of 5 Entries will be identified as Finalists.

-5 Finalists (per challenge) will undergo the Social Innovation Boot Camp to help them refine their ideas before the Final Pitch Round.
-The winning teams and WVDF will agree upon a suitable commencement date for the sessions.
+The Finalists will undergo the Social Innovation Boot Camp to help them refine their ideas before the Final Pitch Round.
+The Finalists and WVDF will agree upon a suitable commencement date for the sessions.

 The top team selected as the winner per challenge will receive PhP100,000.00.
-The second and third placers will receive PhP50,000.00 and P25,000.00 respectively.
 Aside from giving out cash prizes, World Vision will also fundraise for the implementation of the winning solutions and provide technical support and advisory services.

-No. The travel costs will be covered by you.
+No. The travel costs will be covered by the Finalists.
 Remote options will be available.

 WVDF reserves the right to implement or not implement any ideas submitted to the competition including the winning submission.